Text by Yunus Berndt

-In the Northern hemisphere, a sunny summer fades away.
+In the Northern Hemisphere, a sunny summer fades away.
 Its merit was to feign a soon-to-come return to normal.
 Now, rising Covid-19 infection rates remind us, once again, of an ongoing health crisis.
 Just last week, another world leader, Donald Trump, got infected.
 Yet apparently, even the implications to his own life have not caused him to take the pandemic seriously.
 That is reminiscent of another crisis he was able to ignore – despite overwhelming scientific evidence, a Trump beach resort potentially affected by rising sea levels and an eternal youth bridging the generations divided over the issue: The climate crisis.

 Hence, being infected and being affected does not seem to change the world view of the world’s most powerful man.
 Indeed, material consequences for our biology (our own lives) and property (a beach resort) are poor arguments today.
 If they had been good ones, the tobacco industry would have a tough job.
 In fact, today’s capitalism works by appealing to the profound needs of a target group.
 Needs that even the customers might not know themselves.
 We sell by means of marketing, branding and psychology.
 So, if we want to “sell” climate action to Mr Trump, we shouldn’t shy away from appealing to his intrinsic needs.
 How?

 You would need a double-hulled boat, a crew, one polar explorer, five mountaineers and four chainsaws.
-Buy the full chisel chains, as they are ideal for cutting deeply frozen ice.
-You would also need food and freshwater for twenty people and 26 days.
+Buy the full chisel chains, which are ideal for cutting deeply frozen ice.
+You would also need food and fresh water for twenty people and 26 days.
 On July 14, in the midst of the Arctic summer, your expedition would head northwards to the Beaufort Sea.
 Stan Rogers once sang about it, but that is another story.
 One year ago, 22% of the Beaufort Sea was ice-free.
 Unprecedented.
 Researchers ascribe it to climate change, but President Trump cannot believe it.

 On July 24, your expedition arrives after ten days of sailing heavy winds and slaloming icebergs.
 Now, you are moored in front of a massive ice wall.
 In the early morning, the mountaineers had already started to climb up the wall.
 Through your binoculars, you can see their ropes, their red winter jackets and the orange chainsaws pending from their backpacks.
-From the bridge of the ship, you are directing them with walkie-talkies to their position, while leaning over a large picture of Mr Trump.
+From the bridge of the ship, you are directing them with walkie-talkies to their position while leaning over a large picture of Mr Trump.
 And not much later, the climbers start cutting his face into the ice.
 They won’t get far today; you can only surmise his tiny eyes.